 – hostname: local IP of HA application (say, 192.168.1.150)

-Finally click “Custom Header”, click “Create”and “WebSocket (DON’T forget this part!!).
+Finally click “Custom Header”, click “Create” and “WebSocket (Again, DON’T forget this part!!).
 Click “OK.

-Again go to certificates and create a certificate for this new subdomain like above, only as domain enter “home.yourname.synology.me”.
-Now HA should also be accesible on this new address.
+Again, go to certificates and create a certificate for this new subdomain like above, only as domain enter “home.yourname.synology.me”.
+Now HA should also be accessible on this new address.

 This way you can create as many subdomains as you like.
 Only difference is local IP and port.
 The good thing is that you don’t have to enter port forwarding for each local IP so you’re less exposed for attacks, and all pages have valid certificate.